 In March 2015, Netanyahu won in mid-March elections, amid controversy which arose among analysts critiquing his use of anti-Arab rhetoric as voters went to the polls, something for which he later apologized.

 Since December 2016, Netanyahu has been under investigation by police and prosecutors for corruption.
-On November 21, 2019, he was formally indicted for bribery, fraud, and breach of trust.
-His trial was expected to start in the first half of 2020.
+On November 21, 2019, he was formally indicted for bribery, fraud, and breach of trust, becoming the first Israeli Prime Minister to be accused and indicted of such serious offenses while in office.
 He was also legally required to relinquish all of his other ministry posts than his position of prime minister.